AmasaDelano/dw-srd-offline/src/markdown/03_Example.md

 >
 > Dan steps up.
 “Those goblins that ducked into the shadows?
 Can I see them?”
 “Not at first glance.
 Are you trying to pick them out?”
 “No, I’m just wondering if they’ll be targets for my sleep spell.
 I push the winds of magic into a lulling summer breeze that fills the room.”
 >
 > Dan rolls his cast a spell move to cast Sleep.
-He rolls 6 total on the dice, and he has +2 Int, for a total of 8.
+He rolls 6 total on the dice, and he has +2 INT, for a total of 8.
 He has a choice to make.
 “You can feel the spell slipping away from you, the winds of magic are already all caught up in the goblin’s ritual sacrifice.
 There are some options on the move, which one are you taking to keep the spell?”
 >
 > Dan ponders his options.
 “I may need to put more of these guys to sleep.
 Brianne, can you cover me if I get in trouble or should I take the -1 forward?”
 >